-Paul Heron is a founding member of the Public Interest Law Unit after many years of working in the law centres movement.
+Paul Heron is the founding member of the Public Interest Law Centre after many years of working in the law centres movement.

 Paul specialises in domestic public law work.
 Outlined below are some of his cases that have not only helped affect real change for his clients, but have had a wider impact, with many more people benefiting from his strategic approach to litigation.

 He has a real passion for using the law as a tool to help affect progressive social change for working class people.

 He is a committed socialist and an executive committee member of the Haldane Society of Socialist Lawyers.

 R (Ambrose) v Westminster Council( CO/7671/2010) – Representing the Claimant in a judicial review to determine what duties were owed to her and her step son following their being placed in temporary accommodation within another borough, whilst the child still attended a school within Westminster.
 Case revisited Stewart v Wandsworth, considering the provision of accommodation to those with children of school age outside the Housing Act 1996.

 R (on the application of (1) Yonas Admasu Kebede (2) Abiy Admasu Kebede) v Newcastle City Council EWCA 960 Civ* – Paul successfully represented the claimants arguing that s23C (4) (b) and the related provision s24B (2) does in fact cover tuition fees and the local authority had to reconsider its decision and fund them through higher education.
 For those students in care under the Children Act, who had limited or discretionary leave to remain in the UK and therefore prevented them from securing student financial support, it provided allowed them to obtain this from their local authority.
 This case helped hundreds of students, who had been excluded, to go to University.